Raouf-Braham/StylishYou/README.md

 <!-- Tutorial -->
 ### Tutorial

-<p>This tutorial offers a concise demonstration on effectively managing your product cart and seamlessly transitioning it to the checkout page.</p>
+<p>This concise tutorial demonstrates the process of seamlessly adding and removing products from your cart, progressing to the checkout page, and specifying desired quantities for ordering.</p>

 <div align="center">
   <img src="https://placehold.co/600x400?text=Your+Screenshot+here" alt="screenshot" />